jeremy-banks/devops/documentation/initial_setup.md

       1. Never be given security credentials
       1. Only be shared with principal engineers
       1. Used only in the event that `superadmin` and `admin` access has failed
-1. Create AWS CLI Profile `admin`
+1. Create CI/CD CLI Profile `admin`
-   1. Use the `terraform output -json` to create an AWS CLI profile named admin `aws configure --profile admin`
+   1. Use the `terraform output -json` to create CI/CD profile named admin for non-superadmin operations
 1. Increase max number of accounts
    1. In AWS Console, navigate to Service Quotas -> AWS services -> AWS Organizations
    1. Request `Default maximum number of accounts` to 100